-- mitigates and minimises adverse impacts on health and quality of life; and - where possible, contributes to the improvement of health and quality of life.
+- 1. Avoids significant adverse impacts on health and quality of life. - 2.
+Mitigates and minimises adverse impacts on health and quality of life. - 3.
+Where possible, contributes to the improvement of health and quality of life.

 Development will be expected to be located, designed and controlled to avoid significant adverse impacts or minimise adverse impacts from noise.
 Development must have good acoustic design including orientating or organising buildings (including consideration of the internal layout of buildings) to locate more noise sensitive areas, such as the principal habitable rooms, away from potential sources of noise.
 Parking arrangements must be carefully considered to avoid noise.